citrus/spree_essential_cms/README.md

 Otherwise, follow these steps to get up and running with SpreeEssentialCms:

-Add the necessary gems to your Gemfile... they haven't been released to Rubygems yet so we'll grab them from git.

-    gem 'spree_essentials',    :git => 'git://github.com/citrus/spree_essentials.git'
+Add spree_essential_cms to your Gemfile:

-    gem 'spree_essential_cms', :git => 'git://github.com/citrus/spree_essential_cms.git'
+    gem 'spree_essential_cms', '>= 0.2.0'

+Now, bundle up with:

+    bundle install

-Run the generators to create the migration files.
+Then run the generators to create the migration files:

     rails g spree_essentials:install
     rails g spree_essentials:cms

-Now migrate your database...
+Now migrate your database:

     rake db:migrate